grahamjantz/monopoly-money-v2.1/README.md

 The game ends when there is only one player with any net worth remaining.

 If a player's Net Worth hits $0 they lose the game and are eliminated.
 Their player card will be grayed out and sorted to the bottom of the player cards.
 The leaderboard will also reflect this elimination by crossing out that players' name.

+Following this press the 'END GAME' button, you will be asked if you are sure.
+If so, hit yes and you will return to the first screen to select either Host Game or Join Game.

+**Note**
+Ending the game is IRREVERSIBLE you will not be able to join back into the game you were in and any players still in that room will not be able to do anything!